With Scarce Access To Interpreters, Immigrants Struggle To Understand Doctors' Orders

 In one case, a 9-year-old Vietnamese girl was rushed to the emergency room with what appeared to be a bad case of the stomach flu.
 Her parents spoke no English, and no on-staff interpreters were used — even when the doctor prescribed a medication that isn't usually recommended for children.
 Instead, hospital staff communicated in English with the girl and her 16-year-brother, and the family was sent home with written instructions — also in English — to return to the hospital immediately if the girl experienced certain side effects.

-The girl had an adverse reaction to the drug, suffered a heart attack, and died.
+The girl had an adverse reaction to the drug, suffered a heart attack and died.
 The physician and hospital settled the malpractice claim for $200,000.

 Even short of death and injury, more recent research indicates that without trained interpreters, patient satisfaction and outcomes can plummet.
-A 2016 review of palliative care services, for example, concluded that patients who struggle with English don't adequately grasp their diagnoses without professional interpreters, and also had more pain and anxiety.
+A 2016 review of palliative care services, for example, concluded that patients who struggle with English don't adequately grasp their diagnoses without professional interpreters and also had more pain and anxiety.
 A 2017 survey showed that 46 percent of dental students do not feel adequately prepared to treat patients whose primary language is not English; 44 percent said their dental school clinic did not have formal interpreter services.

-Perhaps most alarming, today's medical school students appear to be getting the message that language access issues aren't important, and that they will be easily forgiven for a lax approach, according to a recent study published in Academic Medicine.
+Perhaps most alarming, today's medical school students appear to be getting the message that language-access issues aren't important and that they will be easily forgiven for a lax approach, according to a recent study published in Academic Medicine.
 That study, co-authored by Dr. Alexander Green, a physician and an associate professor at Harvard Medical School, concluded the problem stems from "a learning environment and organizational culture that value efficiency over effective communication."

-In an essay published in the American Medical Association's Journal of Ethics, which devoted its entire March 2017 issue to language access, Green called for a "major culture shift" in medicine, on par with the shift in expectations of hand washing.
+In an essay published in the American Medical Association's Journal of Ethics, which devoted its entire March 2017 issue to language access, Green called for a "major culture shift" in medicine, on par with the shift in expectations of hand-washing.

 "It needs to be not only easy," Green said in an interview, "but an expectation."